 If you determine that a simple life will include a thorough review of all that is in your home…yes, everything…chances are you’ll end up with a big pile of stuff that needs a new home.

 Whenever possible, try to find that new home, whether it’s donating, consigning, garage sale-ing, family gifting, or any other kind of ‘ing’.
+Find ways to not throw your stuff away if you can.

 It takes more time and effort to repurpose, but it is so worth it in the long run.